-During the inspection we spoke to dentists, dental nurses and the receptionist.
+During the inspection we spoke to a dentist, dental nurses and receptionists.
 We reviewed policies, protocols and other documents and observed procedures.
 We also reviewed CQC comment cards which we had sent prior to the inspection for patients to complete about the services provided at the practice.